testnumberorg/testnumber.github.io/index.md

 ## SHAKEN/STIR Response Reference

-  *The SHAKEN/STIR response is derived from Twilio's implementation which is documented [here](https://www.twilio.com/docs/voice/trusted-calling-with-shakenstir)*
+  *Currently the SHAKEN/STIR response is derived from Twilio's implementation which is documented [here](https://www.twilio.com/docs/voice/trusted-calling-with-shakenstir)*

 ## Tutorials

   * Learn how to access the calling number similar to our test numbers [here](/twilio/how-to-detect-the-number-a-caller-is-calling-from-on-twilio)